 If true, compile in optimised mode.
-The initial value is true if Prolog was started with the -0 command-line option.
+The initial value is true if Prolog was started with the -O command line option.
+The optimise flag is scoped to a source file.

-Currently optimise compilation implies compilation of arithmetic, and deletion of redundant true/0 that may result from expand_goal/2.
+Currently optimised compilation implies compilation of arithmetic, and deletion of redundant true/0 that may result from expand_goal/2.